edgedb/edgedb/docs/reference/protocol/messages.rst

 * ``JSON_ELEMENTS`` to return a single JSON string per top-level set element.
   This can be used to iterate over a large result set efficiently.

+* ``NONE`` to prevent the server from returning data, even if the EdgeQL statement does.

 Known headers: